 Minor in Interdisciplinary Studies

-You may request an interdisciplinary minor which could include courses from a variety of fields.
-For an interdisciplinary minor, you must obtain the signature of your academic advisor and the dean of the School of Arts and Sciences and submit a list of courses to be used (a minimum of six courses), along with a statement describing the goals of the minor.
-No more than one course required for the major may be used for the interdisciplinary minor.
+Students may request an interdisciplinary studies minor, which could include courses from a variety of fields.
+For an interdisciplinary minor, students must obtain the signature of one of the advisors in the Center for Career and Academic Planning, and submit a list of courses to be used (a minimum of six courses - 18 credits), along with a statement describing the goals of the minor.
+No more than one course required for a student's major may be used for the interdisciplinary minor.
 The Academic Program Change Request form (to declare one's minor) is available on the website of the Center for Career and Academic Planning.

 Note: The program requirements listed are for the current academic year.
 Past and future program requirements may differ.
 Visit the catalog website to access current and past catalogs.